Live in Spain

 The Many Joys of Living in Spain

-If you are considering whether or not you want to live in Spain, it is probably a good idea to first make a long-term rental so that you can experience living in Spain without making a full commitment.
-For long-term rentals, you usually need a deposit the equivalent of one or two month’s rent, and letters from an employer or bank showing proof of your ability to pay.
+If you are considering whether to live in Spain, it is probably a good idea to first take a long-term rental so that you can experience living in Spain without making a full commitment.
+For long-term rentals, you usually need a deposit equal to one or two months’ rent, and letters from an employer or bank showing proof of your ability to pay.
 If you use an agent, their commission is normally one month’s rent.
-Madrid excepted, rents for a two-bedroom apartment in a city can be $600 to $850 per month, while a three-bedroom house can be around $1,600 per month.
-But, like along Portugal’s Algarve, many rental properties on the Costas serve as vacation rentals rather than catering to people seeking a long-term stay.
+Madrid and Barcelona excepted, rents for a two-bedroom apartment in a city can be $700 to $900 per month, while a three-bedroom house can be around $1,600 per month.
+But, as along Portugal’s Algarve, many rental properties on the Costas serve as vacation rentals rather than catering to people seeking a long-term stay.
 That said, you shouldn’t find it too difficult to get a long-term winter rental.

-Away from the popular Costas, English isn’t as widely spoken as you might expect.
-Realtors will happily give you listings, but with rock-solid local interest, they can afford to ignore the language skills needed to attract international clients wanting to live in Spain.
-Further complicating matters, most people in Catalonia use Catalan rather than standard Spanish.
-Signs don’t point to la playa (the beach).
-Here it’s la platja.
+Away from the popular Costas, English isn’t as widely spoken as you might expect, even among realtors, though they will happily give you listings.
+Learning at least the basics of Spanish will make life easier, as all Spaniards speak it.
+However, do keep in mind that it isn’t the only language spoken in Spain.
+Most people in Catalonia, for instance, prefer to speak Catalan, the local language, rather than Spanish.
+Signs there don’t point to la playa (the beach).
+Instead, it’s la platja.
 Milky coffee isn’t café con leche, it’s café amb llet.
 And a street isn’t a calle–it’s a carrer.
-The same applies to the Basque country on Spain’s northern Atlantic coast where many people speak Basque.
+The same applies to the Basque country on Spain’s northern Atlantic coast, where many people speak Basque.
+And to a lesser extent, you’ll find the same in Valencia province, where many speak Valenciano.

 Cost of Living in Spain

 Living costs in Spain are fairly low, even in the cities.
 Leaving aside rent or mortgage payments–and depending on your lifestyle–a couple could easily live on $18,000 to $22,000 per year and still eat out regularly.
-Once you know where to go, a meal for two with wine can cost as little as $20.
-For the best value, choose the lunchtime menu del dia (the menu of the day).
+Once you know where to go, a meal for two with wine can cost as little as $26.
+For the best value, choose the lunchtime menú del día (the menu of the day).
 Although the food is likely to be more filling than fancy, there’s normally a choice of dishes on the three-course lunchtime menu.

-In most places, the menu del dia usually costs between $7.50 and $10.
-A local beer and a tapa (a little snack that can be anything from a couple of rings of fried squid to a slice of ham topped with an olive) costs around $1.40.
+In most places, the menú del día usually costs between $13 and $20 and normally includes beverage (which can be beer or wine).
+A local beer and a tapa (a little snack that can be anything from a couple of rings of fried squid to a slice of ham topped with an olive) costs around $2.50.
 Even dining in classier restaurants isn’t overly costly.
 For a couple, the bill is usually somewhere between $45 and $70–wine included.
 Obviously, grocery bills are hard to estimate, but the typical spend per person is $70 weekly.
-You can go to the cinema for $6 and get a mid-range seat in the shade at Madrid’s bullfighting arena for about $5.

 Free Report on Spain